Client State vs URL State vs LocalStorage: The Complete Guide

 - LocalStorage: Personal, persistent, device-scoped

-Most importantly: start with React state, then promote to URL or localStorage only when you need the specific benefits they provide.
+Start with React state.
+Promote to URL or localStorage only when you need it.